 We were chosen for our relationship with campus deans and faculty, understanding of the campus, academic record, and civic engagement.
-Our role is to answer any questions that you may have about all matters of life (getting involved, New Haven, academic support, social life, anything and everything!) at Yale.
+Our role is to answer any questions that you may have about all matters of life at Yale (getting involved, New Haven, academic support, social life, anything and everything!).
 We work with your FroCos and college deans and act as your liaison to campus resources.
 While one of us will be the primary PL reaching out to you, we encourage you to turn to any of us for help or guidance.
-As peer liaisons for the Asian American Cultural Center (AACC) at Yale, we have experience with and can connect you to the AACC, the Asian American cultural groups on campus, Dean Saveena Dhall (Assistant Dean of Yale College and Director of the Asian American Cultural Center), and a ton of other resources on campus.
+As peer liaisons for the Asian American Cultural Center (AACC) at Yale, we have experience with and can connect you to the AACC, Asian American cultural groups on campus, Dean Saveena Dhall (Assistant Dean of Yale College and Director of the Asian American Cultural Center), and a ton of other resources on campus.

-You can think of us as friends who happen to be upperclassmen seasoned at navigating Yale’s academic, extracurricular, and social circles.
+You can think of us as friends who happen to be upperclassmen and are seasoned at navigating Yale’s academic, extracurricular, and social circles.
 As PLs, we are here as mentors and confidants who can offer you our guidance and advice on the decisions you make.
 We recognize that each of you comes from a different background with varying interests and that each of you has different needs.
 As we approach the start of the fall term, remember that your PLs are at your side to help you find your way through Yale.
 Rest assured, you will have ample resources and support for all situations large and small.